OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Page.md

 ## Guest Access

-You can use OpenOlat as guest as well.
-The so-called guest access provides an insight into OpenOlat with limited access to certain features: you will only get to learning content that is explicitly open to the public.
+You can use OpenOlat as a guest as well.
+The so-called guest access provides an insight into OpenOlat with limited access to certain features: you will only have access to learning content that is explicitly open to the public.
 In order to have access to other material and activities you will have to register first.
 Further information to the guest access can be found [here](../basic_concepts/guest_access.md).